 Diagnosis begins with a review of your symptoms and your lifestyle and activities.
 Your doctor will examine your foot and check for tenderness around the heel and on the sole of your foot.
 Then, diagnostic imaging like X-rays or MRI may be ordered to confirm the diagnosis and to determine if surgery is a good option for relieving symptoms.

 How will the doctor know if I need surgery?

 Plantar fasciitis is initially treated conservatively, with stretching exercises, splints and pain relievers or injections.
-If you still have pain despite these treatments, you’re probably a good candidate for surgery.
-Before any surgery, the doctor will order diagnostic imaging and review your medical history to ensure the surgery is the most appropriate option for your needs.
+If you still have pain despite these treatments, you’re probably a good candidate for plantar fasciitis surgery.
+Before any surgery, the doctor will order diagnostic imaging and review your medical history to ensure that plantar fasciitis surgery is the most appropriate option for your needs.

 How is plantar fasciitis surgery performed?

 The goal of plantar fasciitis surgery (also called plantar fascia release surgery) is to relieve the tension on the plantar fascia so the bottom of the foot is more flexible and mobile and irritation and inflammation is relieved.
 Plantar fasciitis surgery can be performed endoscopically using very small incisions and a special instrument equipped with a tiny camera, and it can also be performed using an open technique with a larger incision.
 The approach used in your surgery will be based on your anatomy and other factors.
 During the procedure, the doctor will make an partial incision in the plantar fascia to relieve tension in the tissues.
 In some cases, the heel bone can be smoothed to facilitate healing or remove a small piece of tissue.
 Then the incision will be closed.
 If you have a bone spur, it can also be removed during the surgery.

 What is recovery like?